 1) Serve as an OBB Counselor

 You could be a vital part of community-based efforts to help individuals and families claim the Earned Income Tax Credit and other tax credits and benefits.
 You could help low and moderate-income Ohioans move toward self-sufficiency by service as a Benefit Bank counselor.
 Training sessions (one day for benefits, one day for taxes) are being scheduled across Ohio.
 Community Trainers are located in every region of the State and will conduct training sessions at times and in locations convenient to you.
-For more information on availabe positions please click here.
+For more information on available positions please click here.

 2) Establish an OBB Site

 You could work with your place of worship or business or with a faith-based or community organization to establish an Ohio Benefit Bank site to help low and moderate-income Ohioans.
 Each site can generate as much as $650,000 in credits and benefits which, when spent in local communities, generate large multiplier effects and boost local economies.
-Regional Coordinators work with organizations to help them establish sites and arrange trainings for counselors.
+Regional Coordinators work with organizations to help them establish sites and arrange training's for counselors.

 3) Sponsor an OBB Clinic

-You could work with organizations in your community to sponor clinics to provide tax, food stamp, health care, child care or home energy assistance -- or any combination of these.
+You could work with organizations in your community to sponsor clinics to provide tax, food stamp, health care, child care or home energy assistance -- or any combination of these.
 Ohio Benefit Bank field staff, working with trained counselors in your area, are available to set up these temporary clinics to meet needs in your your community.
 Click here for more information about hosting a successful Benefit Bank clinic in your community.

-4) Organize utreach efforts
+4) Organize outreach efforts

 You could with local faith-based and community groups and government officials to promote free income tax and public benefits assistance using The Ohio Benefit Bank as an outreach tool.
 Regional Coordinators are available to speak to organizations interested in sponsoring sites or recruiting counselors.
 These Coordinators work with local partners to build outreach efforts.